-How will a third track impact the LIRR?
+What is the third track?

 The LIRR third-track expansion project has moved swiftly since Gov. Andrew M. Cuomo announced it Jan.
 5, 2016.
-In November, project officials published a draft environmental impact statement, which will be the subject of six public hearings next week.

-The LIRR is already evaluating potential contractors for the project, and expects to begin construction this year.
+Here’s a review of the basics:

 What is the third track?